bwsw/cloudstack-ui/docs/source/CSUI-Snapshots.rst

 This action allows creating a volume from the snapshot.

 Type a name for a new volume into the Name field in the modal window.
-Click "Create" to register a new volume.
+Click "CREATE" to register a new volume.

 .. figure:: _static/Snapshots_Actions_CreateVolume.png

-Click "Cancel" to cancel the volume creation.
+Click "CANCEL" to cancel the volume creation.

 **Revert Volume to Snapshot**